cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 #### validate_application_identity

-The `validate_application_identity` function will validate that the Azure VM can authenticate with Conjur and fetch secrets based on information extracted from the provided Azure token.
+The `validate_application_identity` function will validate that the Azure VM can authenticate with Conjur based on information extracted from the provided Azure token.
 The process of validating the Azure resource identity differs, depending on the identity assigned to the Azure resource.
 Because of this, we need to handle each case differently.
 The two types of identities that can be assigned to an
 Azure resource include the following: